Females lay up to 5 million eggs at one time in warm, shallow and salty waters

 They are frequently observed in the wild around Hawaii, the Pacific Islands, Indonesia, Taiwan, and Vietnam.
 They prefer shallow water and normally swim in schools between one and 100 meters from the water’s surface.

-Ladyfish, also known as Tenpounders, are another species known to prey upon the young bandeng.
-However, Tenpounders normally only reach three feet long and a maximum weight of 20 pounds.
+Ladyfish, also known as Tenpounders, are another species known to prey upon the young banding.
+However, Tenpounders normally only reach three feet long and have a maximum weight of 20 pounds.
 As a result, they are not a threat to more mature milkfish.

 Asian countries have been farming and raising this species for more than five centuries.
 Today, Asian countries and other island nations produce more than 1 million pounds of this fish per year.

-Today, there are sophisticated processes in place to ensure that only mature milkfish that are consistent sizes are harvested.
+Today, there are sophisticated processes in place to ensure that only mature milkfish that are consistent in size are harvested.
 There are also established protocols to treat parasite infestations and nematode outbreaks amongst the breeding stock.

 Milkfish FAQs (Frequently Asked Questions)